NeuroJSON/jdata/JData_specification.md

 * **`"_GraphNodes_"`**: a JData array object to store the serialized node data
 * **`"_GraphEdges_"`**: a JData array object to store the connections between nodes.
-Each edge is represented by a triplet in an array `["start node name", "end node name", (optional) edge data]`.
+Each edge is represented by a 2 or 3-element array `["start node name", "end node name", (optional) edge data]`.

-For example, if we modify the above linked list by adding a directed edge from "node1" to "node3" and from "node3" to "node2", such as the data suggested by this diagram
+For example, if we modify the above linked list by adding a directed edge from `"node1"` to `"node3"` and from `"node3"` to `"node2"`, such as the data suggested by this diagram

 ```
                     ┌--------------------------┐